MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/servermanager/Install-WindowsFeature.md

 ## PARAMETERS

 ### -ComputerName
-Installs one or more available rrsandf_plural on a specified remote computer.
+Installs one or more available features on a specified remote computer.
 This parameter accepts only one computer name.
 If this parameter is not added, or no computer name is specified, the default target is the local computer.